-It’s been said that the word education can be defined as the process of acquiring knowledge, values, beliefs, skills, and habits.
-The Faculty and Staff at Victory World Christian School wholeheartedly agree with this definition.
-Since we are a Christian school, we believe not only should we educate our students to acquire knowledge, learn values and strengthen their beliefs, gain skills – academic skills, practical skills, as well as forming good habits, we unequivocally believe each of these many components of education should be foundationally grounded in a biblical worldview.
-As such, if we are able to successfully educate our students in this manner, then we will be successful in our effort to help our students to fully appreciate the blessing that a Christian education is to them and their families.
+The word education can be defined as “the process of acquiring knowledge, values, beliefs, skills, and habits.”
+The faculty and staff at Victory World Christian School wholeheartedly agree with this definition.
+We are a Christian school and unequivocally believe each of these components of education must be foundationally grounded in a biblical worldview.
+As we educate our students in this manner, they learn to appreciate the blessing that a Christian education is to them and their families.

 Christ is Central

-One of the integral goals of Victory World Christian School is to help shape students into the image of Christ and to foster within them a desire to use the gifts, talents, and abilities God has given them.
+One of the integral VWCS goals for our students is to foster the desire to use the gifts, talents, and abilities God has given each of them as students are shaped into the image of Christ.
 We believe our students will be bold witnesses to their generation, well equipped to minister the love of Christ to others.

 Our core values are: